richreggio/elixir/README.md

 5. Bob
    - Parses a given string and 'Bob' responds with 1 of 5 stings
 6. Beer Song
-   - Gives either a single verse or range of lyrics printed out, works with any positive INTs
+   - Gives either a single verse or range of lyrics printed out from "99 bottles of beer on the wall..."
 7. Nucleotide Count
    - Gives how many times a nucleotide appears in a charlist
 8. Secret Handshake